If you need help in any of the above areas, contact me today to schedule an appointment or enroll in one of the specialized courses.

 With better emotional and mental health comes:

-My goal is to help you and your organization navigate stress, risk, and trauma (SRT™) and increase confidence, productivity, and self-mastery in order to achieve personal and organizational goals.
+Our goal is to help you and your organization navigate stress, risk, and trauma (SRT™) and increase confidence, productivity, and self-mastery in order to achieve personal and organizational goals.

 Jeff retired from the Salt Lake City Police Department where, among other things, he worked as a CIT detective, hostage negotiator, and peer support supervisor.